-If a notice of related case is filed pursuant to Rule 3.300 of the California Rules of Court and all the cases listed in the notice were filed in the San Diego Superior Court, the party filing the notice of related case must, within 15 days of the filing of the notice of related case, schedule an ex parte hearing with the judge who has the earliest filed unlimited civil case in order to determine whether the cases should be ordered related and reassigned.
+If a notice of related case is filed pursuant to Rule 3.300 of the California Rules of Court and all the cases listed in the notice were filed in the San Diego Superior Court civil division, the party filing the notice of related case must, within 15 days of the filing of the notice of related case, schedule an ex parte hearing with the judge who has the earliest filed unlimited civil case or, if all cases are limited, the earliest filed limited civil case, in order to determine whether the cases should be ordered related and reassigned.
+This procedure also applies to complex cases.
 The obligation set forth in this rule is excused if there is a pending motion to consolidate the cases.
-(Adopted 1/1/2020)
+If a notice of related case lists probate and/or family law cases in addition to civil cases, the party filing the notice of related case must notify the presiding judge.